This article provides concise information about the employee probation period in China:

 - Failure to satisfy the specified recruitment requirements during probation;

-- Employee is subject to criminal liability;
+- The employee is subject to criminal liability;

 When firing an employee for whatever reason, an employer must notify all relevant labor unions.
 However, the labor union’s approval is not required for terminating an employee.
-The terminated employee must also be provided proof of termination of the employment contract, documentation of the last day of work and full-and-final settlement of dues and remaining payments.
-The documents should be signed by both parties and the employer shall report the termination to local social insurance authorities and keep the employee documents for minimum 2 years after termination.
+The terminated employee must also be provided proof of termination of the employment contract, documentation of the last day of work, and full-and-final settlement of dues and remaining payments.
+The documents should be signed by both parties and the employer shall report the termination to local social insurance authorities and keep the employee documents for a minimum of 2 years after termination.
 However, during the probation period, an employee may terminate the employment contract if he/she gives the employer three days’ notice.